kris-kuiper/Validator/README.md

 #### Using closures

-If you only need the functionality of a custom rule once throughout your application, you may use a closure instead of a rule object.
+If you only need the functionality of a custom rule once throughout your application, you may use a `closure function` instead of a rule object:

 ```php
 use KrisKuiper\Validator\Validator;